Luukuton/warehouse-reaktor2021/README.md

 A really simple local backend to make more sense of the [**Bad** API](https://bad-api-assignment.reaktor.com/).
 Made with Ruby.

-The default port of the backend can be changed in [backend.rb](backend/backend.rb) by changing line: `set :port, 4567`,
+The default port of the backend can be changed in [backend.rb](backend/backend.rb) by changing line: `set :port, 4755`,

 ### Installation & Usage

 1. `cd backend`
 2. Install dependencies `bundle install`
-3. Start with: `ruby .\backend.rb`
+3. Start with: `ruby backend.rb`

 Running backend the first time can take up to 1-2 minutes depending on the connection and the amount of Bad API's _built-in intentional failures_.